hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 8768 Tiparp -2.414068 0.393 0.742 2.1504e-141     -2.378904 3.917121e-34 both
 ```

 Next, we plot the normalized counts from pseudobulk aggregation.
 Here, we observe a clear difference in expression between groups.
 While there is some observed variability within the TN group, it is small compared to the varibility between groups.
-For this gene it is clear why it was identified as significant.
+For this gene, it is clear why it was identified as significant.

 ```r
 plot_pb_count(dds, "Tiparp")